matipan/personal/content/posts/motion-tracking-turret-with-gobot-and-gocv.md

 * One 5V and 2A power source: [MercadoLibre](https://articulo.mercadolibre.com.ar/MLA-692902383-fuente-switching-electronica-5v-2a-2ampers-micro-usb-pronext-_JM) - [Amazon](https://www.amazon.com/Outtag-Switching-Multi-Tip-Wireless-Enclosure/dp/B0771LC63X/ref=sr_1_1_sspa?ie=UTF8&qid=1539879074&sr=8-1-spons&keywords=5v+2a+power+source&psc=1).
 * Either a 3D printer or a shop that can print the case(although you could build your own)
 * C270 Logitech web camera is what I used, but any other model should work: [MercadoLibre](https://articulo.mercadolibre.com.ar/MLA-741143327-camara-web-cam-logitech-c270-720p-hd-twitch-skype-_JM) - [Amazon](https://www.amazon.com/Logitech-C270-960-001063-Webcam-Black/dp/B01HVIJH66/ref=sr_1_3?ie=UTF8&qid=1539879095&sr=8-3&keywords=c270+logitech+webcam).
-* 5V laser(this one is bad but we'll upgrade it in the future): [MercadoLibre](https://articulo.mercadolibre.com.ar/MLA-644686690-led-diodo-laser-5v-5mw-rojo-con-lente-cables-arduino-_JM) - [Amazon](https://www.amazon.com/650nm-Adjustable-Module-Copper-Pointer/dp/B07G5BCQ9G/ref=sr_1_4?ie=UTF8&qid=1539879141&sr=8-4&keywords=5v+laser).
+* 5V laser(it's not the best fit but we'll probably update it in the future): [MercadoLibre](https://articulo.mercadolibre.com.ar/MLA-644686690-led-diodo-laser-5v-5mw-rojo-con-lente-cables-arduino-_JM) - [Amazon](https://www.amazon.com/650nm-Adjustable-Module-Copper-Pointer/dp/B07G5BCQ9G/ref=sr_1_4?ie=UTF8&qid=1539879141&sr=8-4&keywords=5v+laser).
 * Bonus: soldering iron if you want to build your own PCB or solder some cables

 **Note**: if you want to use different things go ahead but I don't guarantee they will work with the same code.

 ## Motion detection with GoCV
-You might ask what is this [GoCV](https://gocv.io) thing he's talking about?
+You might ask *what is this [GoCV](https://gocv.io) thing he's talking about*?
 Well, first lets explain what [OpenCV](https://opencv.org/) is.
 OpenCV is a library for computer vision, better yet, is **the** library for computer vision.
 It has a whole lot of functions, types and interfaces that allow us to manipulate images by applying already implemented filters and image-manipulation algorithms.
 It's a really cool project definitely check it out.
 The thing is that OpenCV is implemented in C++ and it has interfaces for Java and Python.
 But don't be afraid my gopher-friend, the [Hybridgroup](http://hybridgroup.com/) has got us.
 Along with other libraries they implemented a Go wrapper for OpenCV.
 They did this by using CGo to call C code from Go code and that C code calls the corresponding C++ code of OpenCV.
 It's really efficient and works pretty good.
 Lucky for us this wrapper is really fast and most of the OpenCV functionality is already there.

 #### Installation
 We are going to be running this program on a Raspberry Pi but since Go is nice and lets us do cross-compilation we will only install GoCV and OpenCV on our development machine.
-So go ahead to GoCV's [how to install](https://github.com/hybridgroup/gocv#how-to-install) section and follow the steps required for your platform.
+So head over to GoCV's [how to install](https://github.com/hybridgroup/gocv#how-to-install) section and follow the steps required for your platform.
 It'll take a while so I'll wait here till you are back.

-Extra: if you want to debug and change the code while testing in the Pi you cant install Go and after that install GoCV for Raspbian following [this](https://github.com/hybridgroup/gocv#raspbian) instructions.
+Extra: if you want to debug and change the code while testing in the Pi you can install Go and after that install GoCV for Raspbian following [this instructions](https://github.com/hybridgroup/gocv#raspbian).

 #### Motion detection algorithm
 You back?
 Awesome.
 Lets explain just a bit how the motion detection algorithm works so that you understand what it's going on and can tweak it to your needs.

-Since we are going to run this on the Pi we are not going to use a fancy already trainer neural network with near zero error margin.
+Since we are going to run this on the Pi we are not going to use a fancy already trained neural network with near zero error margin.
 Instead we will do something relatively simple:

-* When the program starts we take a picture, convert it to gray and blur it using the [Guassian blur](https://en.wikipedia.org/wiki/Gaussian_blur).
+* When the program starts we take a picture, convert it to gray and blur it using a [Guassian filter](https://en.wikipedia.org/wiki/Gaussian_blur).
 That first frame will be considered our background so try not be there when it starts
 * Constantly read new frames, perform the same conversion we did before, compute the absolute difference between the first frame and the current frame, apply a [threshold](https://en.wikipedia.org/wiki/Thresholding_(image_processing)) to the image so that we create a binary image were the area of movement will look really bright.
 Finally [dilate](https://en.wikipedia.org/wiki/Dilation_(morphology)) the resulting binary image and find the biggest contour, we will consider that contour our area of movement.

 Once all this filters were applied our image will look something like this:
 ![motion-image](/images/threshold-image.png)

 Time to implement this using GoCV.
-First lets write a program that opens the feed of a camera to read images(I'll use device camera 0 but check which one you have to use), stores the first frame and starts reading new frames non stop while showing them on a window(error handling for now is out of scope):
+First lets write a program that opens the feed of a camera to read images, stores the first frame and starts reading new frames non stop while showing them on a window(error handling for now is out of scope).
+I'm using device 0, to check which devices you have available you can do `ls /dev/video*`:
 ```go
 package main